-What is Overdrive?Last Updated August 4, 2019 | Sam Padgett
+What Is Overdrive?Last Updated February 5, 2020 | Sam Padgett

 Overdrive sounds much cooler than it is.
 What sounds like a hyper-speed option is, in reality, a quite conservative gearing for highway cruising.
-Whether you drive an automatic or a manual, learning when to use overdrive can help keep you Mustang running longer.
+Whether you drive an automatic or a manual, learning when to use overdrive can help keep your Mustang running longer.

 Knowing the basic differences between a supercharger and a turbo will allow you to dig deeper into which may better fit your lifestyle.
 If you’re looking for an all-out race car, then a turbo may be a better option for you when it comes to maximum power output.
 If you want streetable, instant power, then a twin screw supercharger would be the choice for you.
-Regardless of what you choose for your Mustang, CJ Pony Parts has an extensive inventory of Mustang superchargers and aftermarket Focus ST turbochargers that will surely bring the most out of your Ford!

 Knowing the differences between horsepower and torque, may have you thinking twice before purchasing your next car or adding your next modification.
 Different parts affect your Mustang’s powerband in different ways.
 This article gives an overview of what horsepower and torque are all about when it comes to getting the power to the ground in your Mustang.